crowdfavorite/crowdfavorite.github.io/views/wordpress/plugin/providers.md

 ### Service providers

 Service providers are classes which are used to bind entities to the container.
-Service Providers allows the packaging of code or configuration for packages that are reused regularly.
+They allow the packaging of a code or configurations that are reused regularly.
 The bound entities could be services, initiated classes, arrays ... etc ...
 The entities will be resolved from the container by calling app('entity') or app()->get('entity');